 With our forward-looking approach, we continue to push the boundaries of digital excellence.
 Our enthusiasm towards becoming a more customer-centric and competitive bank is clear in our innovative products and solutions, as we continue to lay a strong foundation of flexible and resilient digital infrastructure.
 Through our digitalisation efforts, we have received multiple awards and achievements, which demonstrate our capability as a digital banking leader.

-response to COVID-19 award by
+Outstanding Digital Acceleration in response to COVID-19 award by the Digital Banker